-Daniel is regularly instructed by police forces across the North of England in both applications on complaint in the Magistrates Court and in civil actions against the police by individuals, including representing forces at trials on the Fast Track.
+Daniel is regularly instructed by police forces across the North of England in both applications on complaint in the Magistrates Court and in civil actions against the police by individuals, including representing forces at trials on the Fast and Multi Track.
 His knowledge of both criminal and civil law and procedure enables him to give focussed, practical advice about both jurisdictions and the overlap between them.

 Daniel has particular experience of civil forfeiture proceedings pursuant to Part V of POCA 2002 and applications and appeals relating to Dog Destruction Orders, as well as Domestic Violence Prevention Orders, Criminal Behaviour Orders, Football Banning Orders and other similar prohibitory orders.

 Daniel also regularly receives instructions to act as independent counsel, reviewing potentially privileged/special procedure material, and has experience of using e-disclosure portals for this purpose.
 His more general civil experience has also led to his being instructed in relation to Third Party Disclosure Orders sought by Claimants in civil proceedings, which can raise sensitive issues when there are ongoing investigations, including PII applications.

 Daniel was led by Olivia Checa-Dover in the recent case of Rashid v CCWYP, a successful defence against allegations of false imprisonment and unlawful arrest made by a Bradford GP who was arrested in 2012 as part of an investigation into cash-for-crash fraud.
 The case lasted 10 days, with a bundle stretching to 12 lever arch files, and involved consideration of complex causation arguments as well as whether the doctrine of ex turpi causa can apply to breaches of an expert witness’ duty to the court.
 For more information about the case, click here.